kanak22/CP-DSA-Questions/README.md

 4. Work on it i.e
    * Solve that question by yourself.
-   * Add it to your forked repo.
+   * Add it to your forked repo, if the folder doesn't exist create it first and then add your code.

 5. Make a pull request.